Bored before breakfast

 When I check my phone in the morning, the first thing I notice—before emails, before my DMs, before the headlines that make me contemplate hiding under the covers—is the avalanche of brand messages.

-Here’s the problem: everyone is talking.
-Very few are saying anything.
+Here’s the problem: everyone is talking very loudly.
+Very few are saying anything meaningful.

-In the old days, design was a billboard.
-A tagline.
-A logo with a little swagger.
-Today, it’s a thousand touchpoints, all begging for attention at once.
-Every brand is desperate to tell you its values, its ethics, its new collab, its AI strategy, and why it’s “more than just a snack—it’s a lifestyle.”
+In marketing this is especially boring.
+Every brand is desperate to tell you its values, its ethics, its new collab, its AI strategy, and why it’s more than just a product or service—it’s a ‘lifestyle.’

-But here’s the thing: brevity isn’t missed opportunity.
-It’s a sign of confidence.
+Brevity isn’t missed opportunity.
+It can be a sign of confidence.

 Great brand communication doesn’t fight for your attention.
 It earns it.